pupil-labs/pupil-docs/developer-docs/dev-overview.md

 We also like writing code in Python because it's *quick and easy* to move from initial idea to working proof-of-concept.
 If proof-of-concept code is slow, optimization and performance enhancement can happen in iterations of code.

 ### Process Structure
-When [Pupil Capture][capture] starts, in default settings two processes are spawned:
+When Pupil Capture starts, in default settings two processes are spawned:

-**Eye** and **World**.
+**[Eye](https://github.com/pupil-labs/pupil/blob/master/pupil_src/launchables/eye.py)** and **[World](https://github.com/pupil-labs/pupil/blob/master/pupil_src/launchables/world.py)**.
 Both processes grab image frames from a video capture stream but they have very different tasks.

 #### Eye Process
 The eye process only has one purpose - to detect the pupil and broadcast its position.
 The process breakdown looks like this: